-The Tennessee Alliance for Postsecondary Opportunities for Students With Intellectual Disabilities works to:
+The Tennessee Alliance for Postsecondary Opportunities for Students With Intellectual and Developmental Disabilities works to:

-- Increase awareness about the need for postsecondary education opportunities for individuals with intellectual disabilities in Tennessee.
+- Increase awareness about the need for postsecondary education opportunities for individuals with intellectual and developmental disabilities in Tennessee.

 News and Media

 Alliance Members Present at the 2013 Tennessee College Access and Success Conference

 Tammy Day (Next Steps at Vanderbilt) and Tom Beeson (UT FUTURE) presented on behalf of the PSE Alliance at the 2013 Tennessee College Access and Success Conference.
 Their presentation, “Awareness and Preparations for Postsecondary Education for Students with Intellectual and Developmental Disabilities,” outlined the benefits of postsecondary education for students with intellectual and developmental disabilities and analyzed the barriers in successful enrollment efforts.
 The Conference took place November 4-5 in Chattanooga, Tennessee, and received the highest possible ratings on evaluations completed by participants.

 Vanderbilt Magazine Highlights the Impact Next Steps at Vanderbilt is Having on the Students, Faculty, and Campus Community

 Latest Issue of Breaking Ground Highlights Postsecondary Education Programs for Students With Intellectual and Developmental Disabilities in Tennessee

 Read the issue: Breaking Ground Issue #70.